magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/edge-management.md

 ## Overview

-**IoT Hub** offers two distinct deployment options: **IoT Hub Edge** and **IoT Hub Cloud**.
+**IoT Hub** offers two distinct deployment options: **IoT Hub Edge** and **IoT Hub**.

 **IoT Hub Edge** is designed specifically for local, distributed data processing, enabling data analysis and management directly at the source of data generation.
 This approach allows for local processing, storage, and immediate response to critical situations, even without a continuous connection to the central server.
 For more information, see the [What is ThingsBoard Edge](/docs/{{docsPrefix}}getting-started-guides/what-is-edge/){: target="_blank"} article.

-In contrast, **IoT Hub Cloud** is a fully managed, scalable, and fault-tolerant platform hosted in the cloud.
+In contrast, **IoT Hub** is a fully managed, scalable, and fault-tolerant platform hosted in the cloud.
 The devices connected to the cloud transfer data over the internet.
 It is perfect for centralized data collection, processing, and management.
 For more information, see the [What is ThingsBoard](/docs/{{docsPrefix}}getting-started-guides/what-is-edge/){: target="_blank"} article.

 ### The Key Differences Between Edge and Cloud